ADD CONDITION

 How should I use Walgreens Cherry Cough Drops?

 Adults and children 5 years and over should dissolve 1 lozenge slowly in the mouth and can repeat every 2 hours as needed or as directed by a doctor.
-Children under 5 years should ask a doctor before use.
+For children under 5 years, ask a doctor.

 Are there any warnings associated with Walgreens Cherry Cough Drops?

-Yes, if you have a severe sore throat that persists for more than 2 days or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.
+Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

 Can I use Walgreens Cherry Cough Drops if I am pregnant or breastfeeding?